What is myofascial pain and why haven't I heard of it?

-After I had neck surgery, saw multiple doctors and physical therapists, and lived with debilitating daily pain for nine horrible months, I was finally diagnosed with chronic myofascial pain syndrome (“CMP” or “MPS”), a largely unknown or undiagnosed, but widely experienced, condition.
-[See My Healing Journey.]
+After I had neck surgery, saw multiple doctors and physical therapists, and lived with debilitating daily pain for nine horrible months, I was finally diagnosed with chronic myofascial pain syndrome (“CMP” or “MPS”), a largely unknown or undiagnosed, but widely experienced, health condition.
+[See My Journey.]

 Studies indicate that myofascial pain affects up to 85% of the general population (Fleckenstein et al., 2010), and that myofascial pain syndrome is a far more common cause of chronic and acute musculoskeletal pain than is generally recognized (Argoff, Smith and Evans, 2012).